Quicklist: Types of Saws

 There’s a saw available to cut through just about everything including wood, drywall, metal, concrete and more.
 With the right saw (and blade) practically any surface can be cleanly cut.

 Most major tool manufacturers offer full lines of saws.
-When shopping for saws, you’ll likely encounter many familiar brands like Black & Decker, Blosh, DEWALK, Dremel, Makita and more.
+When shopping for saws, you’ll likely encounter many familiar brands like Black & Decker, Bosch, DEWALK, Dremel, Makita and more.

 Saws come in many different varieties.
 In order to stay organized, let’s divide all saws into two broad categories: Hand saws and mechanically-powered.
 Here’s a more in-depth look at each: